AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/search/reference-number-of-objects.md

 >[!IMPORTANT]
 >
->* *Workfront* assigns reference numbers continuously across all customers and all objects.&nbsp;For example, when you create a task, *Workfront* might assign it a reference number of 00005.
+>* `Workfront` assigns reference numbers continuously across all customers and all objects.
+For example, when you create a task, `Workfront` might assign it a reference number of 00005.
 If another customer creates a project next, their project might receive the next available reference number, for example 00006.
 If you create an issue next, your issue might receive the reference number 00007, and so forth.
->* You cannot control the sequence of reference numbers for any objects in *Workfront*.
+>* You cannot control the sequence of reference numbers for any objects in `Workfront`.
 The sequence is always controlled by our database.
 >

 ## View an object's reference number

 Reference numbers are displayed by default for tasks and issues.
-You can also easily configure *Workfront* to display reference numbers for other types of objects.
+You can also easily configure `Workfront` to display reference numbers for other types of objects.

 * [View reference numbers for tasks and issues](#viewing-reference-numbers-for-tasks-and-issues)
 * [View reference numbers for other objects](#viewing-reference-for-other-objects)